 As far as characters are concerned, I really like the personalities of the two main characters, Musashi and Kojiro.
-Musashi is more of your jump in, think later kind of guy that will reach his goals at all costs, whereas Kojiro is more cautious and analytical.
-While these are traits we’ve seen in other shonen characters, their spirit is infectious and their relationship makes them unique.
+Musashi is more of your jump-in, think-later kind of guy who will reach his goals at all costs, whereas Kojiro is more cautious and analytical.
+While these are traits we’ve seen in other Shonen characters, their spirit is infectious and their relationship makes them unique.
 As more characters are revealed within the story, the dynamics and interactions in this series are sure to only grow stronger.

 Where Orient and Shinobu Ohtaka really blew me away though is the artwork that’s showcased in the series.
 The weaponry, armory, and clothing are intricately drawn.
 Everything you see in Orient is so incredibly detailed and these more delicate aspects of the series are further emphasized by the bold linework that is featured throughout the pages.
 The panels are also done in a way that allows the story and dialogue to flow naturally.

 The in-between moments and scenes are exciting to see, but the true standouts of this series are the massive panels that highlight the more epic, striking moments in the manga.
 Both the demons, which range from cutesy looking to absolutely terrifying, and the Bushi, which wear medieval-looking Samurai armor and ride on motorcycles, are designed in a way that makes them fascinating.
 The story of Orient may have felt a little too familiar, but its designs allow it to stand apart from the rest.